ZTMowrer947/ProjectPortfolio/README.md

     - project descriptions
     - project images
     - links
-- The starter comments have been removed from the templates
+- The starter comments have been removed from the templates.

 #### Errors
 - App logs out user friendly error messages when the app is pointed to non-existent routes.